tobydawson1/smart_pension_tech_test/README.md

 * Navigate to: http://localhost:3000

-Remember to document __how__ you identified the bugs and attach your findings to your email back to us, have fun!!
+Remember to document __how__ you identified the bugs and attach your findings to your email back to us, have fun!